Malcolm Webster (murderer): Claire Morris

 Malcolm Webster married Claire Morris from Oldmeldrum, Aberdeenshire, on 3 September 1993.
 During the course of their marriage he drugged her with Temazepam.
-On 27 May 1994, he drugged Morris, 32, and claimed that during a drive on the Auchenhuive to Tarves Road in Mill of Kingoodie, Bourtie, Aberdeenshire, he accidentally crashed his car, which later even caught fire.
-In fact, he had deliberately parked the car near a tree and had then deliberately set it on fire, with his wife in the passenger seat.
-This became clear much later, when a police officer recalled that when he had visited the scene of accident, it appeared a bit odd that there were no signs of crash on the car.
+On 27 May 1994, he drugged Morris, 32, and claimed that during a drive on the Auchenhuive to Tarves Road in Mill of Kingoodie, Bourtie, Aberdeenshire, he accidentally crashed his car, which later caught fire.
+In fact, he had deliberately parked the car near a tree, then set it on fire with his wife in the passenger seat.
+This became clear much later when a police officer recalled that when he had visited the scene of accident, it appeared a bit odd that there were no signs of crash on the car.

-After setting up the stage, Malcolm twice informed an off-duty policeman who stopped to help that there was no one else in the car before it exploded.
+After setting the scene of the accident, Malcolm twice informed an off-duty policeman who stopped to help that there was no one else in the car before it exploded.

 Webster, who claimed he had swerved to avoid a motorcyclist coming at him in the wrong lane, received a £200,000 life insurance payout from his wife's death.
-Webster spent a week in hospital after the crash.
-After extensive testing, the hospital was satisfied that he was uninjured (even his pulse and heart beat were normal).
-Webster, however, claimed he had been injured in the car and even wore a neck-brace at the funeral.
+He spent a week in hospital after the crash and after extensive testing, the hospital was satisfied that he was uninjured.
+Webster, however, claimed he had been injured in the car and wore a neck-brace at the funeral.

 Webster's brother-in-law, Peter Morris, later recalled Claire's funeral: "I had a very firm grip of his hand.
 He was actually squeezing my hand.
 Most people had their heads down and I glanced at him and he was full of tears, as I was.
 And that convinced me up until three years ago that he had lost his wife in an accident ... in reality I was holding the hand of her murderer."

 A police officer later revealed that he investigated Claire Webster's death on his own in his spare time as he had the following concerns: Claire had not been able to escape, the car had been travelling slowly and there was an absence of skid marks.
 A fireman shared similar concerns; at the trial he said: "I still think why didn't the person who was there not pull the person out the vehicle?"

 Former firefighter Derek McDonald suspected foul play.
 He informed the BBC: "We all thought it was a bit hooky, there was no sign of violence to the vehicle.
 For a car to be stopped or parked and burst into flames does not occur — not unless it's in the movies."

 After Claire's death, a friend (a nurse named Sarah Dawidek) said both she and her husband had written to the procurator fiscal that Claire had told her she had been in a similar accident some months earlier; Webster had been driving while Claire was a passenger and their car ended up in a ditch.